mkalia94/mkalia94.github.io/_pages/index.md

 title: Home
 permalink: /
 ---
-I'm a PhD candidate in Applied Math at the University of Twente [(here)](https://www.utwente.nl/en/eemcs/sacs/research/projects/projectpage-Kalia/#description) working on computational neuroscience, dynamical systems and machine learning.
-While AFK, I enjoy board games, racket sports and bouldering.
-Open sourced research and knowledge! **Currently looking for Postdoc/job options.**
+I am a researcher working in dynamical systems theory and its applications in neuroscience and machine learning.
+I obtained my PhD under [Hil Meijer](https://wwwhome.ewi.utwente.nl/~meijerhge/) titled 'Data, models and transitions in computational neuroscience: bottom-up and top-down approaches' at the University of Twente.
+Board games, racket sports and bouldering.
+Open sourced research and knowledge!

+Starting August 1, I will start an Einstein Visting Fellowship postdoctoral position at the Freie Universit\"at Berlin, with [P\'eter Koltai](http://userpage.fu-berlin.de/peterkoltai/index.html) and [Gary Froyland](https://web.maths.unsw.edu.au/~froyland/).

 Email: m **(dot)** kalia **(at)** utwente **(dot)** nl